MJF-shen/Terrain_dataset/README.md

 # Terrain dataset
 This is a **simulated** terrain dataset made by **Unity3D** used for **self-supervised monocular depth estimation**, which contains a set of monocular image sequences of Mars and Moon scenes.

-This dataset aims to simulate the monocular image sequences of planet surface captured by aircrafts during planetary landing or exploration misson.
+The images in this dataset are taken from the **top view**, aiming to simulate the monocular image sequences of planet surface captured by aircrafts during planetary landing or exploration misson.

 It contains **29** monocular image sequences for a total of **12229** images(the Mars and Moon are 7685 and 4544, respectively) for training.